- Some Windows 10 users reported that Desktop Window Manager stopped working and closed without further warning.

 1. Run a system scan

 You can repair damaged Windows files by running a system scan.
-In order to perform this task, you need a Windows setup CD or DVD.
+To perform this task, you need a Windows setup CD or DVD.

 2. Enable the Desktop Window Manager

-- Find and then right click Desktop Windows Manager Session Manager and select Start from the context menu
+- Find and then right-click Desktop Windows Manager Session Manager, and select Start.

-- Right click on Desktop Windows Manager Session Manager once again > Proprieties
+- Right-click on the Desktop Windows Manager Session Manager again, and choose Proprieties.

 3. Perform a Clean Boot